 The Big Apple is home to several huge sports franchises.
 There are even some interstate rivalries across multiple leagues, creating an interesting sports environment.
 New York also presents an exciting opportunity for sports bettors.
 Sports gambling is a restricted industry in that there are several laws related to it, but it is not impossible to participate in for New York residents.
+New York has a pending sports betting bill that could allow domestic sports betting across the state if passed.
 In this guide, you will find several legal offshore sportsbooks that allow New York residents to get in on the sports betting action.
 This page will go into the state's position concerning legal online sports betting, and how federal laws impact things as well.
 We also take a look at the state's prominent professional sports teams that span just about all pro leagues.

 Best USA Friendly Sports Betting Site

 Bovada Sportsbook is our recommended destination for New York sports fans seeking a legitimate and legal online sports gambling opportunity.
 They also offer some of the most competitive betting lines, odds and paylines.
 Bovada is a part of the Bodog brand that has had a presence in the online gambling industry since 1991.
 They offer their customers a 50% welcome bonus up to $250, a superb selection of US and International sports categories, events and leagues to bet on, and a user-friendly, innovative online platform by which to do so.
 They also offer a mobile sports betting application that includes live betting features.

 Is Online Sports Betting Legal In New York?

 New York allows for charitable gambling, pari-mutuel gambling, state lotteries, tribal casinos and racetracks.
 Regardless of the fact that NY residents love their sports teams, the state is unable to offer regulated sports betting options either online or offline.
 However, there is currently a pending sport betting bill that is likely to pass in early 2019.